Parameter Efficient Fine-tuning via Explained Variance Adaptation: Image Classification

 We implemented a custom pipeline to fine-tune DINOv2-L/14 on VTAB-1K that supports LoRA, DoRA and EVA.
 To train AdaLora, PiSSA and OLoRA, we integrate their implementation from the \texttt{peft} library~\citep{mangrulkar_peft_2022} into our pipeline.
 This pipeline is designed to be highly parallelizable and to be executed on individual GPUs.
 A single evaluation run of a L/14 model (all 19 datasets with hyperparameter tuning and evaluation) takes roughly 160 A100 GPU-hours but can be easily parallelized.
 A g/14 run takes roughly 140 H100 GPU-hours.
 A single evaluation run consists of 1140 hyperparameter tuning runs (19 datasets * 5 learning rates * 4 ranks * 3 seeds) and 95 evaluation runs (19 datasets * 5 seeds).
 Details to hyperparameter tuning are described below.

 We use the original DINOv2 models~\citep{oquab_dinov2_2023} and train a classification head on top of the [CLS] token, where we initialize the classification head weights with a normal distribution with $\sigma=\text{2e-5}$ and bias with zeros.
 We train the classification head, LoRA matrices and biases.
-Images are resized to $224\times224$ resolution with bi-cubic interpolation and normalized with the per-channel mean and variance of ImageNet.
-We train all models in bfloat16 precision using the AdamW optimizer with a weight decay of $0.05$ for 30 epochs.
+The images are resized to $224\times224$ resolution with bicubic interpolation and normalized with the per-channel mean and variance of ImageNet.
+We train all models with bfloat16 precision using the AdamW optimizer with a weight decay of $0.05$ for 30 epochs.
 We use a cosine learning rate schedule with a linear warm-up for the first 3 epochs.
-Batch size is set to 64 where we use gradient accumulation if the batchsize does not fit into GPU memory.
-Full fine-tuning uses a layer-wise lr decay~\citep{clark2020electra} of 0.75.
+The batch size is set to 64 where we use gradient accumulation if the batch size does not fit into GPU memory.
+Full fine-tuning uses a layer-wise lr decay of 0.75 \citep{clark2020electra}.